AnneKruijt/Coral_Light_modelcode/README.md

 --> r markdown: https://rmarkdown.rstudio.com/authoring_quick_tour.html
 --> r studio: https://rstudio-education.github.io/hopr/starting.html

+IMPORTANT: In order for the relative path structure in the files to work, the working directory should always be the project.
+For that, open the project file (.Rproj) and make sure that the rmarkdown files (.Rmd) evaluate chunks in the directory 'project'.
+These settings can be found under Tools --> Global option --> R Markdown --> Evaluate chunks in directory: (choose 'project')

 Running the code:
 To run the code on your own device, dowload the entire repository.
 To perform the simulations as they were done for the paper, follow the steps in the MASTER_script in the model_code folder.
 The script reads-in the required temperature data from the data_files folder.
 Model output is stored in the model_output folder.